quek/guard-notifier-stumpwm/README.md

 # Guard::Notifier::Stumpwm

-TODO: Write a gem description
+Send a notification of Guard to StumpWM.

 ## Installation